hakimuga/AI-load-from-BIP/README.md

 * 1- To generate the jar file (assembly) : build the Maven project "ModelLoading" with goal assembly:single.

-* 2-Put the jar file and  model.bin close to external c++ file, to use external Unix shell commands.
+* 2- Put the jar file and  model.bin close to external c++ file, to use external Unix shell commands.

 Enjoy.